 The account has no minimum and no fees like any good savings account should.
 DollarSavingsDirect is owned by Emigrant Bank, a traditional savings bank with roots going back to 1850.

-Once you open your DollarSavingsDirect Dollar Savings Account, you will fund the account with a linked checking account, which you can use to make future deposits and withdrawals.
+Once you open your DollarSavingsDirect savings account, you will fund the account with a linked checking account, which you can use to make future deposits and withdrawals.

-The VirtualBank eMoney Market account is particularly attractive in that it guarantees this interest rate for one year for new customers to VirtualBank.
+The VirtualBank eMoney Market account is particularly attractive in that it guarantees currently a 2.01 interest rate for one year for new customers to VirtualBank.
 This account is not fee-free.
 While it has no minimum balance, you must maintain a $100 daily minimum balance to avoid a $5 monthly service fee.

 Accounts require a $2,500 opening minimum balance, but you probably won’t be worried about that if you are chasing the high 1.76 percent APY interest rate that requires ten times that to get the top interest rate.